deansg/py-logging-context/README.md

 therefore works in multithreaded settings as well `asyncio`.
 This is in contrast to solutions based on thread-local data, which will not work as intended async functions (such as [log-with-context](https://github.com/neocrym/log-with-context/tree/main)).

+This is a lightweight library and has no additional dependencies.